justinamiller/Data-Governance/README.md

 # Data Governance
 A set of principles and practices that ensure high quality through the complete lifecycle of your data.

+Building out a comprehensive view to know where and how data is used.
+Build a data inventory and implement a governing process to maintain the integrity of your data.
+Ensure your data is trusted and used to comply with data and privacy regulations.

 # Four Pillars
 ![Data Governance Pillars](./src/data-gov-pillars.jpg)